-As a listed company on The Stock Exchange of Hong Kong Limited ("SEHK"), Kingsoft Group has been required to disclose its consolidated financial results.
+As a listed company on SEHK, Kingsoft Group has been required to disclose its consolidated financial results.
 As a subsidiary controlled by and an important business unit of Kingsoft Group before our initial public offering on Nasdaq in May 2020, our historical financial results have been included in the consolidated financial statements of Kingsoft Group under IFRS since our inception.
 After our initial public offering on Nasdaq, we are an associate of Kingsoft Group.
 Their consolidated financial statements will thus record a share of loss from us and will also disclose our summary financial information under IFRS.
 The financial results disclosed in this annual report and those to be disclosed or to be furnished to SEC and SEHK are prepared in accordance with U.S. GAAP and may not be consistent with Kingsoft Group's financial statements due to different accounting policies.